karthikhosur/italtoken/whitepaper.md

    - Transaction fee efficiency
    - Data storage requirements
 4. **Blockchain Commitment**: A single Stellar transaction containing the aggregated state changes is submitted to the blockchain
-5. **Verification and Reconciliation**: The system confirms the blockchain settlement and reconciles the off-chain ledger
+5. **Verification and Reconciliation**: The system confirms the blockchain settlement and updates the transaction synchronization status flags
+6. **Ledger Maintenance**: Processed transactions are marked with their corresponding blockchain transaction identifiers

 #### 2.1.2.1 Settlement Timing Strategy